Support

 Enables option to replace a background color.

 When area is clicked on, a color palette option is shown.
-Clicking on it shows a field for entering a color value.
+Clicking on it shows a field for entering the hex value for a color.
 If there is already a defined value, it will show that current value.
 You'll need to ensure the background area is not covered by other editable areas in order for it to be clicked on in the editor.

 block-bgcolor